INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Alongside your classes, your studies will be supported by an online learning platform, providing you with a range of tasks and activities specifically designed to develop and extend your language and academic skills outside the classroom and to give you more control over your own learning.

-This module will allow students to pursue and develop subject specific interests, and encourages students to work independently with supervision in some depth.
+This module will allow students to produce an artefact, either written or as a presentation, linked to their pathway degree.
+Students will pursue and develop subject-specific interests through an evaluative question set by the students themselves with tutor supervision.
+This encourages students to work independently and to reflect on the process in significant detail.
 This module will also allow students to develop methods of research and analysis appropriate to their specific progression route.

 Designated modules